Talent Shortages in Construction: Executive Search in EPC

-Talent shortages have been a problem in engineering and construction (E&C) firms for decades, worsened in recent years.
+Talent shortages have been a problem in engineering and construction (EPC) firms for decades, worsened in recent years.
 The natural generational departure of the last of the baby boomers as they reached retirement age, and the Great Resignation (meaning the outflow of talent due to the pandemic and competition from other industries) have, among other factors created a talent crisis for the industry.

 “According to FMI’s 2023 Talent Survey, respondents expressed concerns about increasing talent exits across all levels within the next five years.
 Additionally, 93% of participants reported facing challenges in finding qualified talent at present.”

-Understanding the Depth of the Problem:
+Understanding the Depth of the Problem in Construction:

 The labor market has undergone changes following the pandemic, posing greater challenges for contractors in attracting and retaining workers.
 Unlike other industries that provide flexible hours, remote or hybrid work options, and the ability to take breaks at short notice, these conditions are not feasible for on-site construction jobs.